KPRoche/quantum-raspberry-tie/README.md

 Both versions run the display by spawning a second thread.
 As long as the variable *thinQing* is True, the rainbow cycle is run.
 If it is False, the value of the string variable *maxpattern* is translated into the red and blue qubit display.

 ## The OPENQASM code being run
 The program being run on the processor is very simple.
 5 qubits are initialized to the ground state, a Hadamard gate is applied to each one to place it into a state of full superposition, then each is measured.
 The net effect is a 5-bit random number generator.
 Only 10 shots are run, so one pattern should always randomly end up higher in the results.
 The code is found in the variable *qasm* in both versions.
+It looks like this:

      OPENQASM 2.0;
      include "qelib1.inc";